Video Editing Software Evolution, New Solutions

 - Cross dissolving

-While all true video editing will be completed during the post-production process, not all of these processes, such as sound design or CGI, fall under the category of video editing.
-Contemporary video editing derives from analog recording or film splicing practices, in which audio signals are directly stored in some form of physical medium using mechanical systems such as the phonograph and phonautograph.
+While video editing sounds self-explanatory there is more to it.
+In post-production, edits like sound design and CGI are completed; after the bulk of video editing is finished.
+Contemporary video editing derives from analog recording or film splicing practices.
+In which audio signals are directly stored in a physical medium using mechanical systems such as the phonograph and phonautograph.
 While these analog methods were effective in delivering a quality end product, the process and costs involved made most video editing techniques impractical for the everyday working person.

 What different types of video editing software are there?